rachel170/tp/docs/UserGuide.md

 **:information_source: Quick Summary of Main Mode:**<br>

 * Main Mode primarily allows management of flashcard decks.
-* In order to manage flashcards directly, need to enter deck mode.
+* In order to manage flashcards directly, need to enter card mode.
 </div>

 ### Find all flashcards within the deck : `enterDeck`